confluentinc/streaming-ops/README.md

 1. Retrieve the secret controller's public key for this environment

     The public key is used to seal the secrets which are then committed to the Git repository.
-Only the secret controller (which generated or is configured with this public key) can decrypt the sealed secrets inside the cluster.
+Only the secret controller, which generated a public/private key pair, can decrypt the sealed secrets inside the Kubernetes cluster.

     If your cluster has public nodes (which is true for the local dev cluster setup in these instructions), you can obtain and save the public key using: